WPST-TV: Richard Mack scandal

 The same day that WPST-TV's studios were formally dedicated, Drew Pearson's syndicated newspaper column alleged widespread corruption within the FCC that influenced the granting of multiple television station licenses, singling out WPST-TV in particular.
 Pearson claimed FCC commissioner Richard A. Mack was paid several thousand dollars by Thurman A. Whiteside, a Miami-based lawyer retained by NAL, while the Eisenhower administration sought to overrule examiner Herbert Sharfman's recommendation of A. Frank Katzentine; additionally, Mack admitted that Whiteside was a "close friend" and his own legal representation.
-George T. Baker refuted every claim made by Pearson, telling the Miami Herald that NAL won the channel 10 license "on the merits of our application", while Whiteside said Pearson's column was "incorrect in every detail" but admitted to representing Mack legally in the past.
+Baker and Whiteside refuted Pearson's claims, though the latter admitted to representing Mack legally in the past.
 Pearson's column, which also claimed that Mack made a promise to Whiteside that he would vote for NAL, helped spur the House Subcommittee on Legislative Oversight into furthering an investigation into the commission's practices.

-A cross-examination of John C. Doerfer by the subcommittee on February 5, 1958, revealed that CAB chairman James R. Durfee had a 1956 golf trip paid in full by an undisclosed airline amid accusations of "personal misconduct" among four of the seven active FCC commissioners.
+While being cross-examined, FCC chairman John C. Doerfer revealed that an unidentified airline had paid for a 1956 golf trip of the CAB chairman.
 However, it was former subcommittee counsel Bernard Schwartz, fired by the subcommittee after alleging members were "trying to whitewash" behavior by White House officials, who ultimately doomed WPST-TV.
 Schwartz told reporters an unnamed commissioner had engaged in bribery regarding an unnamed license application dispute; testifying under oath, Schwartz affirmed Pearson's allegations against Mack and Whiteside, calling the latter a "fixer".
 Even more damning for Mack was a letter he sent to the FCC in 1951 while still a member of the Florida Railroad and Public Utilities Commission that endorsed Katzentine.
 The New York Herald Tribune and Miami Herald reprinted it on February 17, 1958, showing that Mack lauded Katzentine as "a pioneer resident of Miami and has been an outstanding business and civic leader for years".